ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/manual-firmware-installation/_index.md

 device to malfunction and in the worst case, destroy the hardware.
 {{% /alert %}}

 ## Step 1: Download the Latest Firmware Bundle

 {{< container-image path="firmware-download.png" alt="Firmware Download" >}}

 The first step is to download and extract the latest firmware bundle.
 The zip file contains all the firmwares supported by the OpenMower project.
-You can get the latest version here: :link:
+You can get the latest version here: 🔗 &nbsp;[https://github.com/ClemensElflein/OpenMower/releases](https://github.com/ClemensElflein/OpenMower/releases)
-&nbsp;[https://github.com/ClemensElflein/OpenMower/releases](https://github.com/ClemensElflein/OpenMower/releases)

 ## Step 2: Find the Firmware

 In order to find the correct firmware file, you will need two pieces of information:

 ### 2.1: The hardware version of your mainboard

 The version of your mainboard is printed on the lower left side of your mainboard:
 <div><img src='mainboard-version.jpg' width=400 /></div>

 ### 2.2: The type of IMU you are using: